How we earn our money

 Alongside NK.select, Hallesche also offers tariff lines such as PRIMO and KS.
 These are more static.
 They still include different price and benefit levels, but those differences are created through predefined variants rather than through an ongoing adjustment system.

 Target groups are generally handled within the existing tariff structure.
-Medical professionals, students, and self-employed people are not usually placed into completely separate product families.
+Medical professional coverage, German private student health insurance, and self-employed plans are not usually placed into completely separate product families.
 Instead, their needs are addressed through option tariffs, adjusted conditions, or additional modules.

 Core tariffs include international coverage, but the scope is limited.
 Coverage within Europe is generally not time-restricted, while stays outside Europe are usually limited to one month.
 Longer stays require separate travel health insurance.